-Two massive data incidents just months apart from each other.
-Back in February 2019 I found a database that belonged to Nigerian based Electronic Settlements Limited / CashEnvoy.
+Two data incidents just months apart from each other.
+Back in February 2019 I found a database that belonged to a Nigerian based company.
 The first database contained over 8 million records.
-At first representatives replied to my responsible disclosure notice and they were very responsive.
+The representatives replied to my responsible disclosure notice and they were very responsive.
 They acted fast to protect the data of their users and close public access.
-When I asked them if they had notified their users, merchants, or partners they disappeared and stopped answering our messages.
-We did not publish our discovery at that time as a professional courtesy and because of how concerned they appeared to be before they ignored all communication and went silent.

-Unfortunately, the discovery of a 2nd massive database of 2.59 million credit / debit card transactions on October 17th shows that they did not take data protection seriously, notify their users, or fully restrict outside access to highly sensitive payment data.
-This is the dilemma we often face with raising awareness with our discoveries.
-Our goal is to help not harm, but when an organization hides a data leak they do a disservice to their customers and partners.
+Our goal is to help not harm when it comes to our responsible disclosures.
 According to the IBM-Ponemon Institute the larger the data breach an organization suffers once, the less likely it is that it will have another breach in the next 24 months.
-In theory, by not publishing my first discovery it increased the likelihood of a data exposure at PayPad / Electronic Settlements Limited.
+In theory, by not publishing my first discovery it increased the likelihood of a data exposure at the payment processing company.

 “PayPad is a world class FinTech Company, and the first mPOS provider in Nigeria offering innovative and practical payment solutions to merchants” According to their website.